 We may be required to finance our growth through future equity offerings.
 Any future issuance of our Equity Shares, convertible securities or securities linked to our Equity Shares by us, including through exercise of employee stock options may dilute your shareholding in us.
 Any future equity issuances by us, including a primary offering, may lead to the dilution of investors' shareholdings in us.
 Any disposal of Equity Shares by our major shareholders or the perception that such issuance or sales may occur, including to comply with the minimum public shareholding norms applicable to listed companies in India may adversely affect the trading price of the Equity Shares, which may lead to other adverse consequences including difficulty in raising capital through offering of the Equity Shares or incurring additional debt.
-We cannot assure you that we will not issue further Equity Shares or that the shareholders will not dispose of, pledge or encumber the Equity Shares in the future.
-Any future issuances could also dilute the value of your investment in the Equity Shares.
+We cannot assure you that we will not issue further Equity Shares or that the shareholders will not dispose of, pledge or encumber the Equity Shares.
 In addition, any perception by investors that such issuances or sales might occur may also affect the market price of the Equity Shares.